browserengineering/book/book/layout.md

 elements.
 The first two are text-like; the last is container-like.
 This is supposed to look like two paragraphs, one for the `<i>` and `<b>` and the second for the `<p>`.
 Make your browser do that.
-Specifically, modify `InlineLayout` so it can be passed a sequence of sibling nodes, instead of a single node.
-Then, modify the algorithm that constructs the layout tree so that any sequence of text-like elements gets made into a single `InlineLayout`.
+Specifically, modify `BlockLayout` so it can be passed a sequence of sibling nodes, instead of a single node.
+Then, modify the algorithm that constructs the layout tree so that any sequence of text-like elements gets made into a single `BlockLayout`.

 *Run-ins*: A "run-in heading" is a heading that is drawn as part of the next paragraph's text.[^like-these] Modify your browser to render